Background jobs and queues

 # no need to restart for code changes and byebug

-or you can pass params to perform
+or you can pass params to `perform` and use rails `perform_later` to invoke

 # app/jobs/send_sms_job.rb